-If you are considering breast augmentation surgery in Pittsburgh, Dr Pautler specializes in the perfection of this procedure.
-Dr. Pautler has extensive experience with breast augmentation and is considered throughout the Pittsburgh-area to be highly skilled in all cosmetic and breast augmentation surgeries.
+If you are considering breast augmentation surgery in Pittsburgh, Dr. Pautler specializes in the perfection of this procedure.
+Dr. Pautler has extensive experience with breast augmentation and is considered throughout the Pittsburgh area to be highly skilled in all cosmetic and breast surgeries.

-- Silicone-gel breast implants – in thin skinned patients, silicone-gel breast implants tend to feel more natural.
+In thin-skinned patients, silicone-gel breast implants tend to feel more natural.
 They are pre-filled with a safe, FDA-approved, man-made polymer substance.
-Numerous scientific studies over the years have shown that silicone gel-filled implants are both safe and effective for breast augmentation and reconstruction.
+Numerous scientific studies over the years have shown that silicone gel-filled implants are safe and effective for breast augmentation and reconstruction.
 Because these breast implants are pre-filled, their volume cannot be altered to adjust symmetry.
 In this situation, implants of different sizes are needed to balance out breasts that are different sizes.
 They also require a slightly larger incision.
 A rupture is much harder to detect and special diagnostic imaging may be required to detect any leakage.
-You must be over 22 when your body is considered fully matured to receive silicone-gel breast implants.
+Silicone gel implants are FDA approved for women 22 and older.

 Please visit the Aesthetic Society and Breast Implant Safety website for the latest information on breast implant options.

-- Prior to breast augmentation surgery – Dr. Pautler will consult with you regarding breast augmentation surgery.
-Breast implant insertion and positioning depends on a patient’s anatomy so Dr. Pautler will examine you, review your medical history, educate you about all your options, answer all your questions and review your expectations to make sure they are obtainable.
-She will show you before and after pictures of other women that she has provided breast augmentation surgery and then make specialized recommendations for your particular breast enlargement desires.
-Learn more about Before breast augmentation surgery directions…
+Dr. Pautler will consult with you regarding breast augmentation surgery.
+Breast implant insertion and positioning depend on a patient’s anatomy so Dr. Pautler will examine you, review your medical history, educate you about all your options, answer all your questions, and review your expectations to make sure they are obtainable.
+She will show you before and after pictures of other women to whom she has provided breast augmentation surgery and then make specialized recommendations for your particular breast enlargement desires.

-- During breast augmentation surgery – breast augmentation surgery takes 1-2 hours and is done as outpatient surgery with general anesthesia.
-Generally, the implant is inserted beneath the muscle through a small incision made in the crease underneath the breast known as the “inframammary fold”.
+Breast augmentation surgery takes 1-2 hours and is done as outpatient surgery with general anesthesia.
+Generally, the implant is inserted beneath the muscle through a small incision in the crease underneath the breast known as the “inframammary fold”.
 If the cosmetic surgery requires a slight adjustment to make the breasts even, then saline breast implants can be used, and the implant in the smaller breast can be filled more.
 If silicone implants are chosen, the smaller breast is implanted with a larger volume implant.
 If the breasts are the same size, then the same size implants whether saline or silicone is placed into each breast.
-Learn more about the risks associated with breast augmentation surgery…

 It is the goal of plastic surgery to minimize scarring or make scarring as discrete as possible.
 In the case of breast augmentation surgery, Dr. Pautler will use one of the following breast augmentation methods to reduce scarring:

-- Transaxillary approach – this incision is made in the “armpit”.
-To be a candidate for this approach, the breasts need to be very symmetric is size and shape with minimal droopiness.
+This incision is made in the “armpit”.
+To be a candidate for this approach, the breasts need to be very symmetric in size and shape with minimal droopiness.
 This approach is used only for saline implants.
 The implant can be placed under the muscle using this approach as well.